casserole27/unit-converter/README.md

 - generate all conversions when the user clicks "convert"
 - round the numbers down to three decimal places

+Personal stretch goals
+ - follow the design spec with no changes
+ - responsive design

  ### Screenshot